aws-samples/cloud-gaming-on-ec2-instances/README.md

 Before you can deploy the stack, you need to review the config.
 Navigate to `cdk/bin/cloud-gaming-on-ec2.ts` and review / update the following parameters:

-- `ACCOUNT`: The account id you want to deploy the stack in
+- `ACCOUNT_ID`: The account id you want to deploy the stack in
 - `REGION`: The region you want to deploy the stack in
 - `NICE_DCV_DISPLAY_DRIVER_URL`: The download URL of the NICE DCV Virtual Display Driver for EC2.
 You can leave this unless the link is broken or you want to use a different version.
 - `NICE_DCV_SERVER_URL`: The download URL of the NICE DCV Server.
 You can leave this unless the link is broken or you want to use a different version.